'Playground of the Rich and Famous', 2020

 Oil on primed board (45 x 45 x 0.4cm)

-(Shortlisted for the New Light Art Prize 2020/21)
+(Shortlisted for the Cooper Prize 2021)

-How man has stamped his boots on the earth, built monumental engineering and architecture, created environments, and populated landscapes, later discarding those creations and moving on when use has been fulfilled.
-The story of those left-behind places is frequently an interesting one—whether it's a story of decay and return to the earth, or one of life breathed back and a renewed purpose given.
+While the bright-shiny-new-things will always grab magpie-like attention, the story of man’s left-behind places is also frequently an interesting one.
+Whether it's a story of decay and return to the earth, or one of life breathed back and a renewed purpose given.

 Be the first to hear about new paintings for sale, exhibitions, studio sales and other related news about my work.

 Just pop your name and email in the form below and click to join the mailing list: